The Frick Collection

 The Frick Art Reference Library reading room is open free of charge by appointment.
 Learn more and register with the library at frick.org/visit/library.

 Stay connected with the Frick online.
-Enjoy a wide range of digital offerings and our free mobile guide available at frick.org/explore
+Enjoy a wide range of digital offerings and free mobile guide available at frick.org/explore

 To learn about more Frick education programs, visit www.frick.org/programs and